desktop/desktop/docs/technical/the-great-stores-migration.md

     dispatcher events
     - `StatsStore` -> `StatsReporter` - this component does not touch application state, and it's actions can be considered side effects.
+    - `IssuesStore` -> `IssuesCache` - this component does not touch application state or emit updates
     - replace `RepositorySettingsStore` with a module containing it's functionality, as the component does not raise state changes.
 These functions can be moved closer to the components that need it for now.